QuantaAlpha: An Evolutionary Framework for LLM-Driven Alpha Mining: Method

 \subsubsection{Self-Evolution}

 The goal of self-evolutionary updates is to guide the alpha mining system to search for better trajectories based on existing ones.
 Specifically, we apply trajectory-level operators to existing mining trajectories to generate improved trajectories as demonstrations.
 These demonstrations provide imitation learning priors that bias subsequent trajectory generation toward effective decisions.
 In practice, we instantiate the update with two evolutionary primitives, Mutation and Crossover, which revise a single trajectory or recombine complementary sub-trajectories, respectively.
-Each iteration $i$ yields a new trajectory generation $\mathcal{T}_i$, and factor quality improves progressively across iterations (see Figure~\ref{fig:case_study} in Appendix for a case study). \paragraph{Mutation} Given a mining trajectory $\tau \in \mathcal{T}_{i-1}$, the primitive first performs self-reflection to diagnose sub-optimal decision node that most significantly accounts for the low terminal reward, denoted by an index $k\in\{0,\ldots,n-1\}$.
+Each iteration $i$ yields a new trajectory generation $\mathcal{T}_i$, and factor quality improves progressively across iterations (see Figure~\ref{fig:case_study} in Appendix for a case study).

+\textbf{Mutation.} Given a mining trajectory $\tau \in \mathcal{T}_{i-1}$, the agent first performs self-reflection to diagnose sub-optimal decision node that most significantly accounts for the low terminal reward, denoted by an index $k\in\{0,\ldots,n-1\}$.
 We then rewrite only the localized action (or a short local segment) while keeping the remaining steps unchanged:

 where the prefix up to $s_k$ is frozen, and the remaining steps are regenerated by the agent conditioned on this fixed prefix to preserve trajectory coherence.
-Depending on the localized fault, the rewrite may update the hypothesis, the symbolic expression under the operator library, or the compiled code, and can introduce mechanism-level changes such as altering the time scale, or adding regime conditions. \paragraph{Crossover} Crossover aims to exploit and inherit validated components by recombining complementary sub-trajectories from high-quality parents.
+Depending on the localized fault, the rewrite may update the hypothesis, the symbolic expression under the operator library, or the compiled code, and can introduce mechanism-level changes such as altering the time scale, or adding regime conditions.
+The diagnostic step provides a directional search signal, allowing even imperfect localization to move the child trajectory toward a different region of the factor space.

+\textbf{Crossover.} Crossover aims to exploit validated components by recombining complementary sub-trajectories from high-quality parents.
 At iteration $i-1$, we select a parent subset $\mathcal{P}_{i-1}\subseteq \mathcal{T}_{i-1}$ based on trajectory reward (Eq.~\ref{eq:traj_reward}).
-Given $k$ parent trajectories $\tau^{(1)},\ldots,\tau^{(k)}\in\mathcal{P}_{i-1}$, Crossover synthesizes a new child trajectory by composing high-performing segments from different parents:
+Given $k$ parent trajectories $\tau^{(1)},\ldots,\tau^{(k)}\in\mathcal{P}_{i-1}$, Crossover synthesizes a child trajectory by composing high-performing segments from different parents: